citizenfx/fivem-docs/content/server/_index.md

 # convars for use from script
 set temp_convar "hey world!"

-# disable announcing? clear out the master by uncommenting this
+# disable announcing? clear out the master by uncommenting this (your server will not be listed in the serverlist if you uncomment this!)
-# this is not related to your server not showing up if the # is still there
 #sv_master1 ""

-# want to only allow players authenticated with a more permanent identifier?
+# want to only allow players authenticated with a third-party provider like Steam (don't forget, Social Club is a third party probvider too!)?
 #sv_authMaxVariance 1
 #sv_authMinTrust 5